Of Wine and Water By: P.P.V.V.

 It looked like there was a lot of work cut out for him.

 Right then and there, Hiko was certain he wasn't going to have an easy time raising this kid.
-At the same time, he liked Kenshin's innocence.
+At the same time, Kenshin's innocence was almost refreshing.

 Hiko decided to let him keep that thought, however naïve it was.
 He couldn't help but wonder how much hurt the boy had received from the hands of others.